vietphamqq/orange-automation-test/README.md

 ```

-For more details on test tagging, see [TEST-TAGS.md](TEST-TAGS.md).
+For more details on test tagging, see [Tags Test](https://playwright.dev/docs/test-annotations#tag-tests).

 ## Logging